I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Instead of climbing the ropes:
 	if the strength of the player < 3, say "You are too physically weak to attempt it." instead;
 	decrease the strength of the player by 1;
-	if a saving roll of 25 by the player to "climb the ropes" is made begin;
-		move the player to the Dim Garret;
+	if a saving roll of 25 by the player to "climb the ropes" is made: move the player to the Dim Garret;
-	otherwise;
+	otherwise:
 		say "You don't make it.
-This is really more the sort of thing you leave to fighters.";
+This is really more the sort of thing you leave to fighters.".
-	end if.

 Section W(e) - The Garret and the Archivist